Extrude Surface

 Use the same Extrude tool used in Extrude Solid, then set bodyType to surface to create an open surface instead of a closed solid.
+You can extrude a sketch segment, sketch region, or an edge from an existing body.
 This is useful for reference geometry, patch workflows, and downstream surface edits that should remain open rather than forming a volumetric body.

 Body Type